LoginRadius/docs/README.md

 - `npm install` in this directory
 - `npm start` in this directory
--  Open a browser to the link provided in the console.
+-  Open a browser for the link provided in the console.